risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-join-clause.md

 ON s1.id = s2.id and s1.ts between s2.ts and s2.ts + INTERVAL '1' MINUTE;
 ```

 This query will join the two sources `s1` and `s2` based on the `id` column and the time range.
-For the unclosed windows, the join result will be updated immediately when new data arrives.
+For the unclosed windows, the join result will be updated immediately when new data arrive.

 </TabItem>
 <TabItem value="emit_on_window_close" label="Emit on Window Close">